dimitri-justeau/rflsgen/README.md

 ### Generating landscape structures from targets <a name="structure"></a>

-Say that we want to generate a landscape structure for a 200x200 landscape containing three landscape classes (plus a background class), with the following user targets:
+Say that we want to generate a landscape structure for a 200x200 landscape containing three landscape classes (plus a non focal class), with the following user targets:

 | Class | NP      | AREA        | CA           | MESH | PLAND |
 | ----- |---------| ----------- |------------- |------| ----- |